boncz/PenguinsHockeyAnalysis/README.md

 ## The Conn Smythe Controversy
 Despite the HBK Line's purported impact, Sidney Crosby clinched the Conn Smythe trophy in both 2016 and 2017.
 This sparks a compelling debate: Did Crosby rightfully earn the MVP, or was Kessel unjustly overlooked?
-We aim to dissect the intricacies of this controversy through a meticulous analysis of player performances.
+I aim to dissect the intricacies of this controversy through a meticulous analysis of player performances.

 ## Data Sources